nirgeier/AI-K8S-MCP/Labs/001-mcp-basics/README.md

 # Lab 001 - MCP Basics

-In this lab, you'll learn about the Model Context Protocol (MCP), the communication standard that enables AI assistants to interact with external tools and services.
-You'll explore MCP concepts, test simple tools, and understand the protocol structure.
+* In this lab, you'll learn about the Model Context Protocol (MCP), the communication standard that enables AI assistants to interact with external tools and services.

-**What you'll learn:**
+* You'll explore MCP concepts, test simple tools, and understand the protocol structure.
+* This lab uses the MCP server included in the K-Agent labs environment.

+    !!! danger "Prerequisites"
+        * Make sure you have completed [Lab 000 - Environment Setup](../000-setup/) before starting this lab.

+#### What you'll learn:

 - Understanding Model Context Protocol (MCP) architecture
 - MCP server and client communication